 The British policy of divide and rule

 This concludes our study of the various propaganda leaflets, labels and postcards vilifying the leaders of the Axis powers and their collaborators in WWII.
 It is apparent that the personal attacks on these leaders were usually "black propaganda," that gave no clue as to the originator.
 As we stated earlier, the policy of the Allied nations is generally not to use such personal attacks as a theme on white propaganda.
 During the Korean War, there were few such attacks, although there were implications on some leaflets that Chinese Chairman Mao Tse-tung or Russian Secretary General Josef Stalin were using the North Korean Army as cannon fodder for their personal vendettas against the West.
 The United States did not attack North Vietnamese leader Ho Chi Minh during the Vietnam War, although it did sometimes depict Mao Tse-Tung as pushing the North Vietnamese troops to the front.
 In the more recent wars, U.S. PSYOP specialists continued to follow the policy.
-Curiously, Saddam Hussein has never been attacked and vilified as a monster, although he has been depicted in some unpleasant poses or with unhappy facial expressions.
+Curiously, Saddam Hussein has was only rarely attacked and vilified as a monster, although he was depicted in some unpleasant poses such as a blond Marilyn Monroe type woman, or a Billy Idol type singer with a big cross around his neck.
+The CIA produced some black leaflets depicting Saddam sitting on a pile of skulls and the Kuwait government-in-exile depicted him as Adolf Hitler.
 In Afghanistan, al-Qaida leader Osama bin Laden has been depicted with a deaths-head and as a spider, and Mullah Omar, leader of the Taliban has been depicted as a "kuchi," a mongrel dog.
 However, these images were more comical or in the form of symbolism than true vilification.
 The "nasty" propaganda will not come from the U.S. Army or the 4th PSYOP Group; it will come from the Central Intelligence Agency or some other organization working secretly in the background.
 We will know them by their works.

 There were many more leaflets, postcards and posters used during the war to vilify the enemy leaders of WWII.
 The author is always interested in hearing about others.
 Interested readers are encouraged to write to him at firstname.lastname@example.org.